Bears-R-Us/arkouda/INSTALL.md

 <a id="env-upd"></a>
 ## Updating Environment <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>
 As Arkouda progresses through its life-cycle, dependencies may change.
 As a result, it is recommended that you keep your development environment in sync with the latest dependencies.
-The instructions vary depending upon you preffered environment management tool.
+The instructions vary depending upon you preferred environment management tool.

 <a id="env-upd-conda"></a>
 ### Conda <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>
-*If you provided a different name when creating the environment, place `arkouda-dev` or `arkouda` with the name of your Conda environment.*
+*If you provided a different name when creating the environment, replace `arkouda-dev` or `arkouda` with the name of your Conda environment.*
 ```bash
 # developer environment update
 conda env update -n arkouda-dev -f arkouda-env-dev.yml